gumaerc-testorg/4.171-fall-2004/content/pages/syllabus.md

 Articles
 --------

-These two articles on the Space Between, also mentioned in the text above, are from the journal [Places](http://www.places-journal.org/), and used with permission.
+These two articles on the Space Between, also mentioned in the text above, are from the journal {{% resource_link "f9a074ea-6d3c-4d51-967e-01762a6332c1" "Places" %}}, and used with permission.

 "The Space Between" ({{% resource_link 61434770-a908-d6fc-6f4f-fd6481837884 "PDF" %}})